chaitanyavb-502/CS253_Automated_Lecture_Hall_Booking_Portal/README.md

 ## Overview

 This portal provides a streamlined solution for booking lecture halls and tutorial rooms at IIT Kanpur.
 It features separate interfaces for students, faculty, and administrators with different permission levels, automated email notifications, booking approval workflows, and comprehensive reporting.
-This web-app is aimed to automate and improve the current process of booking Lecture Halls at IITK by Professors and student bodies like clubs, socities etc.
+This web app aims to automate and improve the current process of booking Lecture Halls at IITK by Professors and student bodies like clubs, societies etc.

 ## Features